 - When viewing a user profile, or when hovering over their bio, you have the option to copy their profile link

-- Verified Sub-Accounts can create a Bitfinex Pulse account and write pulses
+- Basic Plus and above verified Sub-Accounts can create a Bitfinex Pulse account and write pulses

 - Strategies made on Paper Trading can be shared within your Bitfinex Pulse network.
 You can learn more about Paper Trading here